- slide 1 of 12

-In December 2011, the Institute for the Future (IFTF) published a report presenting thoughts and insights on the types of work skills that are in demand now and will continue to be for the next decade.
+The Institute for the Future (IFTF) published a report presenting thoughts and insights on the types of work skills that are in demand now and will continue to be for the next decade.
 The very fact that the IFTF publication focuses on skills in demand rather than jobs in demand is another sign of the changing times.
 Traditional job titles don’t mean quite as much as they used to, and the act of wearing many hats has become the norm instead of the exception.

 These things, by themselves, probably sound quite familiar to many project managers, but several of the skill sets discussed in the IFTF report should ring a bell, too.

 Machines may be able to collect, compute, store and even analyze large amounts of data, but humans are needed to look at the information in context and determine its significance.
 On top of that, the meaning and importance of these findings will often need to be explained to different groups of people, with emphasis on how each group is affected.

 Project managers frequently have to play the role of the middle man – collecting requirements from various stakeholders, translating those requirements into work to be completed, and then communicating the results back to those who made the original requests.
 The overall success of the project often hinges on how well these communications are conveyed.